lobocv/pipeline/README.md

 Pipelines can set retry policies for errors by settings the `Retrier` interface.
 The default retry policy is to retry on `Temporary` errors and to not retry on `Fatal` errors.

-### Adapters

-Adapters can be used to convert legacy or external libraries to work with `Pipelines`.
-This allows the legacy implementation to maintain the same code.
-This is good for transitioning over to the new pipeline architecture.
-To implement an adapter, make your input or output stream providers satisfy the `PipeReader`, `PipeWriter` interface (or both).

-## Testing Pipelines

-Because all implementations should be defined externally to the pipeline and independently tested, pipelines need only to be tested for application specific logic found in the `Processor`.